 Sure I’d pass it off as being upset that she stole something, but that would pale in comparison to the real reason.

-Do you know what my evil little genius did then?
-After seeing the panic on my face and the sweat start beading on my forehead?
+Do you know what my evil little genius did then…after seeing the panic on my face and the sweat start beading on my forehead?

 She dissolved into a fit of giggles and opened her purse saying, “I’m kidding silly!” and proceeded to pick each piece of the shiny party decor out of her purse one by one, line them boldly up on the table in front of her like she’d done nothing wrong, while humming!!!

-Holy crap shit this child is going to give me heart failure one day!
+Holy crap-shit this child is going to give me heart failure one day!

 I fear for my sanity when she’s a teenager because she is only seven and already her sense of humor is far beyond her years.
 She makes me laugh constantly at her antics and always knows just how to make me smile.
 And obviously thinks it’s hilarious to make me totally freak out for no good fricking reason.

 Each child you have brings something different into your life and teaches you different lessons, even if they are only in your life for a moment.
-Sometimes it takes a while for you to understand why they have been brought into your life and what they were meant to teach you…patience, kindness, generosity, endurance, acceptance, happiness, faith, strength, to face your fears, that you have the ability to make it through the worst pain ever, that you can love with everything you have.
+Sometimes it takes a while for you to understand why they have been brought into your life and what they were meant to teach you…patience, kindness, generosity, endurance, acceptance, happiness, faith, strength, to face your fears, that you have the ability to make it through the worst pain ever, or maybe that you can love with everything you have.

 This one has already taught me how to just relax and enjoy life…how to laugh.
 She’s so free and so loving.
 She knows how to make people around her smile when they are down and will hug the life out of you if given the chance.
 Her sense of humor is incredible, and her laugh is so contagious.
 I hope whatever battles she faces as she gets older, she always remains this beautiful inside.